ash-005/House_Affordability/README.md

    - Created derived features such as **rooms_per_household**, **population_per_household**, and **bedrooms_per_room**.

 3. **Model Training and Hyperparameter Tuning**:
-   - Implemented the models and fine-tuned hyperparameters using techniques like grid search and cross-validation.
+   - Implemented the models and fine-tuned hyperparameters using grid search and cross-validation techniques.

 4. **Model Evaluation**:
-   - Evaluated all models on metrics such as accuracy, precision, recall, and F1-score.
+   - Evaluated all models on accuracy, precision, recall, and F1-score metrics.

 5. **Results**:
    - The **XGBoost** classifier provided the best results, making it the recommended model for deployment.